Freedom to choose your connected pump

 The Tubeless Omnipod® 5 Automated Insulin Delivery System

-The only tubeless automated insulin delivery system that integrates with Dexcom CGM.
-Omnipod 5 is a waterproof,† wearable alternative to traditional pumps.
-SmartAdjust™ technology proactively helps to correct high and protect from low glucose levels.4,5
+The only tubeless automated insulin delivery system that integrates with Dexcom G7 and Dexcom G7 15 Day.
+Omnipod 5‡ is a waterproof,§ wearable alternative to traditional pumps, and can now be controlled using your iPhone,|| Android phone,|| or the Insulet provided Controller.
+SmartAdjust™ technology proactively helps to correct high and protect from low glucose levels.¶,4,#,5

 The Tandem Mobi System

-Tandem Mobi is impressively small and can be worn almost anywhere5 giving you more freedom and options for managing your diabetes.
-Powered by Control-IQ+ and controllable with a compatible, personal iPhone, it integrates with the Dexcom G7 for predictive alerts and more time in range, all without fingersticks.*
+Tandem Mobi is impressively small and can be worn almost anywhere** giving you more freedom and options for managing your diabetes.
+Powered by Control-IQ+ and controllable with a compatible, personal iPhone,|| it integrates with Dexcom G7 for predictive alerts and more time in range, all without fingersticks.††

-*Fingersticks required for diabetes treatment decision if symptoms or expectations do not match readings.
+††Fingersticks required for diabetes treatment decision if symptoms or expectations do not match readings.

 Tandem t:slim X2TM insulin pump

-- Parents of Delaney W., Dexcom Warrior
+- Parents of Quinn L., Dexcom Warrior

-Dexcom G6 and Dexcom G7 offer powerful glucose monitoring that’s made for connections, letting you view your glucose data on any compatible smart device.‡
+Dexcom G7 and Dexcom G7 15 Day offer powerful glucose monitoring that’s made for connections, letting you view your glucose data on any compatible smart device.||

 Our experts are here to help.

-‡For a list of compatible devices, visit www.Dexcom.com/compatibility.
-1 Brown SA, et al. N Engl J Med.
-2019;381(18):1707-1717.
-2 Brown SA et al. Diabetes Care.
-2021;44(7):1630-1640.
-3 Russell SJ, et al. N Engl J Med.
-2022;387(13):1161-1172.
-4 Study in 240 people with T1D aged 6 - 70 years involving 2 weeks standard diabetes therapy followed by 3 months Omnipod 5 use in Automated Mode.
+*To learn more about insulin pump integrations and compatibility with Dexcom CGM Systems, visit dexcom.com/integrate. †User must be carb aware. ‡Pod shown without the necessary adhesive. §The Pod has an IP28 rating for up to 25 feet for 60 minutes.
+The Personal Diabetes Manager is not waterproof.
+The Dexcom G7 sensor is waterproof and may be submerged under eight feet of water for up to 24 hours without failure when properly installed. ||Smart device sold separately.
+To view a list of compatible devices, visit dexcom.com/compatibility. ¶Study in 240 people with T1D aged 6-70 years involving 2 weeks standard diabetes therapy followed by 3 months Omnipod 5 use in Automated Mode.
 Average time with high blood glucose in adults/adolescents and children, standard therapy vs. 3-month Omnipod 5: 32.4% vs. 24.7%; 45.3% vs. 30.2%.
-Median time with low blood glucose in adults/adolescents and children, standard therapy vs. 3-mo Omnipod 5: 2.0% vs. 1.1%; 1.4% vs. 1.5%.
-Brown et al. Diabetes Care (2021).
-5 Study in 80 people with T1D aged 2 - 5.9 yrs involving 2 weeks standard diabetes therapy followed by 3 months Omnipod 5 use in Automated Mode.
+Median time with low blood glucose in adults/adolescents and children, standard therapy vs. 3-mo Omnipod 5: 2.0% vs. 1.1%; 1.4% vs. 1.5%. #Study in 80 people with T1D aged 2 - 5.9 yrs involving 2 weeks standard diabetes therapy followed by 3 months Omnipod 5 use in Automated Mode.
 Average time with high blood glucose (>180mg/dL) from CGM in standard therapy vs Omnipod 5 = 39.4% vs. 29.5%.
-Average time with low blood glucose (<70mg/dL) from CGM in standard therapy vs Omnipod 5 = 3.41% vs. 2.13%.
-Sherr JL, et al. Diabetes Care (2022).
-5 Do not wear or place your pump more than 12 inches (30.5 cm) above your infusion site.
+Average time with low blood glucose (<70mg/dL) from CGM in standard therapy vs Omnipod 5 = 3.41% vs. 2.13%. **Do not wear or place your pump more than 12 inches (30.5 cm) above your infusion site.
 Doing so may result in over delivery of insulin.

 BRIEF SAFETY STATEMENT: Failure to use the Dexcom Continuous Glucose Monitoring System and its components according to the instructions for use provided with your device and available at https://www.dexcom.com/safety-information and to properly consider all indications, contraindications, warnings, precautions, and cautions in those instructions for use may result in you missing a severe hypoglycemia (low blood glucose) or hyperglycemia (high blood glucose) occurrence and/or making a treatment decision that may result in injury.
 If your glucose alerts and readings from the Dexcom CGM do not match symptoms, use a blood glucose meter to make diabetes treatment decisions.
 Seek medical advice and attention when appropriate, including for any medical emergency.